-From its inception, Jackal has used JDFA, a loose Extended Finite State Machine (EFSM), to model conversations [6, 20].
+From its inception, Jackal has used JDFA, a loose Extended Finite State Machine (EFSM), to model conversations [6, 18].
 The base model is a Deterministic Finite State Automaton (DFA), but the tokens of the system are messages and message templates, rather than simply characters from an alphabet.
-Messages match template messages (with arbitrary match complexity, including recursive matching on message content) to determine arc selection.
+Messages match template messages (with arbitrary match complexity) to determine arc selection.
 A local read/write store is available to the machine.

-CPNs make it possible to formalize much of the extramodel extensions of DFAs.
-To make this concrete, we take the example of a standard JDFA representation of a KQML Register conversation (see Figure 1) and reformulate it as a CPN.
-Note that this simplified Register deviates from the [16] specification, in that it includes a positive acknowledgment, but does not provide for a subsequent 'unregister' event.
-The graphic depiction of this JDFA specification can be seen in Figure 2.
+CPNs make it possible to formalize much of the extra-model extensions of DFAs.
+To make this concrete, we take the example of a standard JDFA representation of a KQML register conversation, as specified in [13], and reformulate it as a CPN.
+The graphic JDFA representation is depicted in Figure 1.